Cost of Living Comparison Between Brazil and Colombia Cost of Living Comparison Between Brazil and Colombia

 Monthly Cost of Living

-Brazil is roughly 4% cheaper than Colombia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Brazil is roughly 5% lower than in Colombia on average – the gap runs across housing, groceries, transport, and services.

 Both Brazil and Colombia are more affordable than the global median – Brazil 43% lower, Colombia 40% lower.